Switch version tested

 Whilst I don’t necessarily subscribe to Edwin Starr on his views of war, and how it is good for absolutely nothing, in this instance I have to concede that he is right.

 War profiteers, American presidents, the movie industry and certainly the games industry, have all done pretty damn well out of a good scrap.
 Steven Spielberg, in particular, fills his coffers with a decent war story, Call of Duty is the most lucrative entertainment franchise in the world and Boeing, General Dynamics and Lockheed watch their shares soar when a new conflict hits the world stage.
-So in short Edwin Starr was actually talking shite.
+So in short Edwin Starr was actually talking rubbish.

 TBG Score: 2/10

-Genre: Action, Sim
+Category: Action, Sim

 Publisher: Atypical Games